Skip to main content

 result = vm.run("curl -s https://httpbin.org/ip")

-# VM is automatically stopped and deleted here
+# Sandbox is automatically stopped and deleted here

-Configure memory and disk size for your workload:
+Configure memory and disk size for heavier workloads:

 from smolvm import SmolVM